 Cystic Fibrosis Trust’s Parliamentary Event: ‘Ending the wait: UK access to Orkambi and other new medicines’

-The Trust will hold a Parliamentary event in the Houses of Parliament from 4–6pm on Monday 19 November to discuss access to medicines for people with cystic fibrosis, sponsored by Ian Austin MP.
+On Monday 19 November 2018, which marked three years since the drug Orkambi was licensed for use in the UK by the European Medicines Agency (EMA), the Trust held a Parliamentary event in the Houses of Parliament to discuss access to medicines for people with cystic fibrosis, sponsored by Ian Austin MP.

 Early Day Motion